 is active on the Broken Shore.
 It rewards an unique artifact appearance.

 Shadow - Twisted Reflection

-For this scenario I would recommend having around an average item level of 900, it is doable with less but may run into more difficulties.
-Using the 2pc/4pc from Nighthold isn't really necessary, but will help you a little in this scenario.
+For this scenario I would recommend having around an average item level of 915+, it is doable with less but you may run into more difficulties.
+Using a set bonus isn't really necessary, but will help you a little in this scenario.
 Most raid-recommended trinkets will work out well, personally I used

 , due to the slow on the proc, covered later in the guide, and

 for flat value of the trinket.
+Really any DPS trinkets should work for this.
 It is also recommended having a couple

 after the first one.

 There are two viable builds for this, you can use Surrender to Madness which will make things easier if you are comfortable with it, or are lower on gear.
 But this late in Legion you can easily just overpower the scenario with a standard build below are both builds.

 Surrender to Madness Build:

 Above are the Talents I recommend using.
 It focuses on easing the